 Intense itching stimulates vigorous scratching, which in turn can cause secondary skin conditions (eg, inflammation, excoriation, infection), which can lead to more itching.
 However, scratch can temporarily reduce the sensation of itch by activating inhibitory neuronal circuits.

-Itching can be a symptom of a primary skin disease or, less commonly, a systemic disease (see Table 1: Approach to the Dermatologic Patient: Some Causes of Itching).
+Itching can be a symptom of a primary skin disease or, less commonly, a systemic disease (see see Some Causes of Itching).